Scientific Understanding of Consciousness

 Cortex output

 First output of the cortex is back to the cortex itself, either on the same side or opposite side; association connections; other outgoing (efferent axons) end outside the cortex to subcortical levels.
 It seems the function of many cortical signals is to feed back information to the cortex itself.
 Three major outputs from the cortex: (1) cortex itself, (2) thalamus, (3) outputs of motor commands, which are expressed as behavior.
-(Changeux 56)
+(Changeux; Neuronal Man, 56)

 Corticocortical fibers